 You’ll be greeted by your radiation therapist.
 He or she will take a photograph of your face.
 This picture will be used to identify you throughout your treatment.

 Your therapist will then explain the simulation to you.
 If you haven’t already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.

 For your simulation, you may need to get undressed and change into a gown.
 You should keep your shoes on.
 If you wear a head covering, such as a wig, turban, or cap, you may have to remove it.
 Your therapists will help you lie down on a table and make every effort to ensure your comfort and privacy.

-Although the table will have a sheet on it, it is hard and has no cushion.
-If you have not taken pain medication and think you may need it, tell your therapists before your simulation begins.
+Although the table will have a sheet on it, it’s hard and has no cushion.
+If you haven’t taken pain medication and think you may need it, tell your therapists before your simulation begins.
 Also, the room is usually cool.
 If you feel uncomfortable at any time, let your therapists know.

-Throughout your simulation, you will feel the table move into different positions.
-The lights in the room will be turned on and off and you will see red laser lights on each wall.
+Throughout your simulation, you’ll feel the table move into different positions.
+The lights in the room will be turned on and off and you’ll see red laser lights on each wall.
 Your therapists use these laser lights as a guide when they position you on the table.
 Do not look directly into the red beam because it may damage your eyes.

 Although your therapists will walk in and out of the room during your simulation, there will always be someone who can see and hear you.
-You will hear your therapists speaking to each other as they work, and they will explain to you what they are doing.
+You’ll hear your therapists speaking to each other as they work, and they’ll explain to you what they are doing.
 Do not move once your simulation begins, because it may change your position.
-However, if you are uncomfortable or need help, tell your therapists.
+However, if you’re uncomfortable or need help, tell your therapists.